ShreyaSreeram/goobusters/README.md

 #### Learning Mode (`--learning-mode`)
 Learning mode enables the feedback loop to automatically adjust tracking parameters based on performance metrics.
 When enabled:

-- The system analyzes the performance metrics (IoU and Dice scores) after each iteration
+- The system analyses the performance metrics (IoU and Dice scores) after each iteration
 - Parameters are automatically adjusted based on performance trends
 - Adjustable parameters include:
   - Flow quality threshold